thierryblancpain/mps-typeface/README.md

 For example, typography in this context can change randomly (as on the website), or through continuous improvement (as new people contribute).

 Therefore, we set out to design a display typeface that would reflect the values of change, evolution, expression, etc. rather than a ‘perfect’ finished end-state.
+It allows for many ideas, concepts, and authors.

 ## License and Distribution
 We decided to open the typeface to contributions in the hopes that students in the MPS program (and others) would add to, edit, and thereby improve the typeface as the program also evolves.
 New versions can be incorporated into the website or used for other projects.